masipila/openhab-spot-price-optimizer/doc/Boiler-control-points-example.md

 The `GenericOptimizer` optimizing class provides has the following functions:
 - `allowHours(N)`: Finds N cheapest hours from the given spot prices and allows them.
-- `allowPeriods(N)`: Finds the cheapest consequtive N hour period from the given spot prices and allows them.
+- `allowPeriod(N)`: Finds the cheapest consequtive N hour period from the given spot prices and allows them.
 - `blocHours(N)`: Finds N most expensive hours from the given spot prices and blocks them.
 - `blockPeriod(N)`: Finds the most expensive consequtive N hour period from the given spot prices and blocks them.
 - `allowRemainingHours()`: Allows all remaining hours from the spot prices which have not been allowed or blocked yet.
 - `blockRemainingHours()`: Blocks all remaining hours from the spot prices which have not been allowed or blocked yet.
+- Note how the script above combines `allowPeriod` and `blockRemainingHours`.

 ## Invoke this Rule also after the spot prices have been fetched
 - The rule was defined to be run every time after the item `BoilerHours` changes.
 But what if this value is kept unchanged day after a day?